Yknot-BCS/yknot-wiki/agile.md

 ## 🏃 2.
 Sprint
 A sprint is a short, time-boxed period when a scrum team works to **complete a set amount of work**.
 **One to two weeks** is a pretty typical length for a sprint.
+> "Sprints make projects more manageable, allow teams to ship high-quality work faster and more frequently, and gives them more flexibility to adapt to change."
+[Atlassian](https://www.atlassian.com/agile/scrum/sprints)

 The development team (this is you 👈) pulls work from the backlog as there is capacity for it.
 Before each sprint starts there will be a sprint meeting, in which the team decides **who will do what**.

 ## :calendar: 3.
 Sprint meetings (stand-ups)
 A super-short meeting that happens at the same time every few days.
-Many teams try to complete the meeting in 15 minutes - as if they could do it without sitting down (hence the name: stand-up).
+> "In many sports the team huddles before each play.
+The huddle is strategic: it keeps the team informed, connected, and calibrated throughout the game.
+For software teams, the stand-up is like the team’s huddle.
+It’s even commonly known as the daily scrum, and reinforces “we” to keep everyone aware of the team’s landscape and progress."
+[Atlassian](https://www.atlassian.com/agile/scrum/standups)

 Be prepared to comment on these 3 questions in every sprint meeting:
 -  What did I do since our last meeting?
 - What do I plan to do until our next meeting?
 - Are there any obstacles that will keep me from completing my tasks?

+---

 Learn more about Agile & Scrum on [Atlassian.com](https://www.atlassian.com/agile/scrum)